ledeprogram/courses/algorithms/twitter.md

 ## 2. Create an Application

-Now hop on over to [http://dev.twitter.com](http://dev.twitter.com) and create a new Twitter application.
+Now hop on over to [http://apps.twitter.com](http://apps.twitter.com) and create a new Twitter application.
+"But this isn't an application" you yell!
+Twitter doesn't care about your semantics, though, this is just how Twitter manages all of your API keys.

 ### 2a.
 Creating the Application